 Some of these locations, like Finland, are particularly well set up for Northern Lights viewing, with fun accommodation like glass igloos which can give you both a great viewing experience, as well unique sleeping experience.
+You can see our review of a popular glass igloo hotel in Finland here.
 Iceland is also a popular northern lights viewing destination, with many northern lights viewing tours on offer.

 We have lots of content on both these destinations to help you plan a trip.
 See our guide to visiting Finland in winter for more information, and our guide to planning a trip to Iceland as a starting point.

 When is the best time to see the Northern Lights?

 The best time to see the Northern Lights is from September to April.
 This is when the skies are dark enough to see them.

 Personally, I would add that the months of September and March are my favourite time to try and see the lights.
 This is because in the northerly latitudes, the depths of winter can be a particularly cold time.

 These shoulder months tend to be a little less cold, and make the experience of Northern Lights hunting more pleasant.
 Of course, you will have to factor in local weather patterns—if you’re visiting a country where it rains a lot in a certain month for example, you’ll want to try and avoid that!